A Gesture Life: Plot summary

-The characters
+Characters

 Doc (Franklin) Hata

 The figure of Doc Hata functions as the narrator and tells every part of the story through his eyes.
 He tells us not only about his time in Bedley Run, but also very briefly about his childhood, then about his time in World War II, and also about his time with his daughter Sunny.
 He does not tell all these events in chronological order but instead in sporadic episodes.
 The novel consists of several flashbacks which tell us more about Hata's life and his rituals.

 Hata lives in a grand house located in Bedley Run, owned a medical store, and was a medic in World War II.
 His name is Japanese, but he is an ethnic Korean and was adopted by a childless Japanese couple.
 He lived his youth on the south-western coast of Japan.
 He tells us that he was not a nice child, but a difficult one, who was not generous to his foster parents who treated him as considerately as a real son.

 He is stationed in Burma in 1944 during the war.
 He is there as a paramedical officer, field-trained but not formally educated.
 He is referred to as Lieutenant Jiro Kurohata.
 In Burma, he is responsible for taking care of the comfort women, who are responsible for maintaining morale and "health".
 Not only is he responsible for their upkeep, but he also falls in love with one of the girls, Kkutaeh.
 At this time he thinks that Kkutaeh, referred to by Hata as K, is in love with him, too, but later it becomes clear that this love was unilateral.

 In Hata's first years in Bedley Run, he owns a store called Sunny Medical Supply, named after his daughter.
 He adopts Sunny when she is a young girl.
 Although he tells everybody that he is a happy father, in reality, he has a lot of problems with her, as he is too generous and too frequently expresses his concerns with her future.
 He attempts to create a happy family when he meets Mary Burns, but Sunny disapproves.
 All these things induce Sunny to leave her father.

 Doc Hata is a man who lives his life through rituals.
 He is not fond of the "retirement lifestyle", so he continues his routine day after day.
 His life motto is "Routine triumphs over everything".
 Eventually, he breaks his comfortable repetition.